oweitman/ioBroker.tvprogram/README.md

 ### Provided Sendto-Commands

-All Data can be requested crom the adapter by sendto-commands. this can be used to develop individual functionalities
+All Data can be requested from the adapter by sendto-commands. this can be used to develop individual functionalities

 #### getServerData